opencog/link-grammar/link-grammar/README.md

 - Improve and add hashing.
 - Improve the post-processing efficiency.
 For short sentences (also in the classic parser) this has a potential for maybe 10% speedup.
-  However, for getting several parsings for long sentences a huge speedup is expected.
+  However, when getting several parses of long sentences, a huge speedup is expected.

 The code can still be built by saying